- What is commercial auto insurance and why your business needs it

 - Nationwide

-Consider the following factors when buying commercial auto insurance for your small business:
+Several factors influence commercial auto insurance costs for your small business, including:

 - Coverage limits: Higher liability limits and additional coverages, such as hired and non-owned vehicle insurance — which extend your policy’s liability insurance to vehicles you hire, borrow or rent for business purposes — are more expensive, but they provide greater protection for your business.
 You may also need special coverage if you transport hazardous materials or property.

-- Business location: Another factor insurers use to determine rates is your business location.
-If your business operates with a higher crime rate or more natural disasters, you may pay more for commercial auto insurance coverage.
+- Business location: If your business operates in a higher crime rate area or one with more natural disasters, you may pay more for commercial auto insurance coverage.

-- Deductibles: Comprehensive and collision coverages require you to choose a deductible — the amount you pay toward vehicle repairs before the insurer pays its portion.
+- Deductibles: Comprehensive and collision coverages require you to choose a deductible.
 Choosing a higher deductible will lower your premium but increase your out-of-pocket costs if you file a claim.

-Here are a few tips to get the best rates on your business auto policy:
+Expert tips to get the best rates on your business auto policy

 - Shop around and compare quotes: Insurance company underwriting guidelines and risk tolerances vary, meaning you can get wildly different rates from company to company.
 Comparing commercial auto insurance quotes from three to five companies can ensure you get the best coverage at the lowest price.